 Thompson’s rejection of a historical materialist method in examining historical phenomena underpins his most famous work the making of the English working Class.
 The book is deeply flawed in the absence of any materialist understanding of the development of the working class.

 History from below or people’s history genre has become increasingly popular during the current social, economic and political turmoil caused by the latest crisis facing the capitalist system.
 It is not to say that this genre does not have its merit.
-Books that are written well can add to our understanding of complicated historical events or processes.
+Books that are written well can add to our understanding of complex historical events or processes.

 But books and more precisely the historians who have written essays using the methodology either underestimate or deliberately leave out not only the origins of this type of history but the politics of such history writing.

 Stuart Hall who collaborated with Thompson on the New left project writing in NLR in 2010, shared Thompson’s downplaying of the need for historical materialist understanding when it came to the origins of the working class.
-“We had a deep conviction that against the economism of the Stalinist, Trotskyist and Labourist left alike, socialism was a conscious democratic movement and socialists were made, not born or given by the inevitable laws of history or the objective processes of the mode of production alone”.
+“We had a deep conviction that against the economism of the Stalinist, Trotskyist and Labourist left alike, socialism was a conscious democratic movement and socialists were made, not born or given by the inevitable laws of history or the objective processes of the mode of production alone.”

 In direct contrast to German philosophy which descends from heaven to earth, here we ascend from earth to heaven.
-That is to say, we do not set out from what men say, imagine, conceive, nor from men as narrated, thought of, imagined, conceived, in order to arrive at men in the flesh.
-We set out from real, active men, and on the basis of their real life-process we demonstrate the development of the ideological reflexes and echoes of this life-process.
+That is to say, we do not set out from what men say, imagine, conceive, nor from men as narrated, thought of, imagined, conceived, to arrive at men in the flesh.
+We set out from real, active men, and by their actual life-process, we demonstrate the development of the ideological reflexes and echoes of this life process.
 The phantoms formed in the human brain are also, necessarily, sublimates of their material life-process, which is empirically verifiable and bound to material premises.
 Morality, religion, metaphysics, all the rest of ideology and their corresponding forms of consciousness, thus no longer retain the semblance of independence.
 They have no history, no development; but men, developing their material production and their material intercourse, alter, along with this their real existence, their thinking and the products of their thinking.
 Life is not determined by consciousness, but consciousness by life.
 In the first method of approach the starting-point is consciousness taken as the living individual; in the second method, which conforms to real life, it is the real living individuals themselves, and consciousness is considered solely as their consciousness.
 This method of approach is not devoid of premises.
 It starts out from the real premises and does not abandon them for a moment.
 Its premises are men, not in any fantastic isolation and rigidity, but in their actual, empirically perceptible process of development under definite conditions.
 As soon as this active life-process is described, history ceases to be a collection of dead facts as it is with the empiricists (themselves still abstract), or an imagined activity of imagined subjects, as with the idealists.

 “Edward Thompson’s masterful The Making of the English Working Class (1963), has had an undoubtedly positive effect on historiography, the pressures of academic specialization have also led to the production of an awful lot of dross”.

-As Paul Bond puts it His “Marxism” was an ideology purpose-built to meet the requirements of the “left” petty-bourgeoisie, discontented, looking for “space”, but tied by a thousand strings to the existing order.
+As Paul Bond puts it, His “Marxism” was an ideology purpose-built to meet the requirements of the “left” petty-bourgeoisie, discontented, looking for “space,” but tied by a thousand strings to the existing order.

-John Rule in his Biography of E P Thompson for the Oxford Dictionary of national biography http://www.oxforddnb.com/templates/article.jsp?articleid=40259&back=
+John Rule in his Biography of E P Thompson for the Oxford Dictionary of National biography http://www.oxforddnb.com/templates/article.jsp?articleid=40259&back=

 The Crisis of Theory: E.P.
 Thompson, The New Left, and Post-war British Politics